 The XML file containing the UI modifications for the IDE PlugIn, must have the following structure:

-You can define icons or toolbar buttons for the new menu items which are added to the UI of XMLSpy by the plug-in.
+You can define icons or toolbar buttons for new menu items that are added to the UI of XMLSpy by the plug-in.
 The path to the file containing the images is set using the ImageFile element.
-Each image must be 16 x 16 pixels using max.
-256 colors.
-The image references must be arranged from left to right in a single (<ImageFile>...) line.
+Each image must be 16x16 pixels using maximum 256 colors.
+The image references must be arranged from left to right in a single <ImageFile> element.
 The rightmost image index value is zero.

 The Modifications element can have any number of Modification child elements.
 Each Modification element defines a specific change to the standard UI of XMLSpy.
-Starting with version 4.3, it is also possible to remove UI elements from XMLSpy.
+The modifications you can carry out are described in the next section below.

 <Action>Type of action</Action>